Service Bulletin

 Incident two

-NZ Post have informed us that a national state of emergency was declared on the 14 February due to Cyclone Gabrielle with widespread weather warnings in place.
-This will heavily impact NZ Post’s ability to transport mail and complete deliveries in many areas and as a result, delays should be expected
+NZ Post have informed us that a national state of emergency was lifted on the 3rd March with a number of areas now in the recovery stage.
+Local states of emergency were lifted in the Hawkes Bay and Tairawhiti regions on the 14th March however infrastructure damage remains and this will impact NZ Post’s ability to transport mail and complete deliveries in some areas.
+As a result, delays may still be experienced

 Latest Update